Dr. Jared OrtizProfessor of Religion

 Honors, grants and awards

-- Deification in the Latin Patristic Tradition, edited, The Catholic University of America Press, proposed
+- Deification in the Latin Patristic Tradition, editor, The Catholic University of America Press, 2019

 - “Deification in the Latin Fathers,” in Called To Be Children of God: Deification in the Catholic Tradition, edited by Fr.
 David Meconi, S.J. and Carl E. Olson, Ignatius Press, 2016